 Elevation Gain: 240 feet

-Pedestal Alley is part of the 1.25-million-acre Glen Canyon National Recreation Area, with directions on the NPS website or park maps.
+Pedestal Alley is part of the 1.25-million-acre Glen Canyon National Recreation Area.
+Directions are on the NPS website or park maps.

 It's important to note that, despite this being a relatively short hike, the conditions in the desert are incredibly harsh.
 Be adequately prepared before hiking, stay hydrated, and wear sunscreen.